Shalako (film): Critical

+Variety called it "robust" with "strong box office appeal".

 Box office

 Shalako was the 18th most popular film of 1969.
 It recorded admissions of 1,385,466 in France and 1,272,933 in Spain and 4,200,000 in Italy.
-According to Variety, because of its high costs the film recorded a loss for ABC of $1,275,000.But since every area was sold separately,Shalako was hugely successful in Britain and on the Continent,It has generated significant profits for the distributors.
+According to Variety, because of its high costs and profit participation the film recorded a loss for ABC of $1,275,000.
+But since every area was sold separately, Shalako was hugely successful in Britain and on the Continent, it has generated significant profits for the distributors.

+Euan Lloyd went on to produce two other adaptations of Louis L'Amour novels, Catlow and A Man Called Noon.

 Home media

 Shalako has been released in many territories on VHS and DVD, and in 2017 was released on Blu-ray from Kino Lorber in the US.